jtjacques/mturk-manage/README.md

 Assignments are displayed with various background colours depending on their status.

 * `Submitted` assignments are displayed with a white background
-* `Approved` assignments are displayed with a light-gray background
+* `Approved` assignments are displayed with a light-grey background
 * `Rejected` assignments are displayed with a light-pink background

 At the assignment level, the interface offers the following actions.